 Step 1: Purge & Rehome

-You know that face wash with an inch of product left that you ignored when you opened a new bottle?
-Make a point to use the old bottle ASAP, or let it go.
+You know that face wash with an inch of product left you ignored when you opened a new bottle?
+Use the old bottle ASAP, or let it go.
 And next time, finish one product before you open a new one (<– I said that last part in my best mom voice.
 Did you hear it?).

 Consider every single item in the space.
-Relocate what isn’t used daily.
+Move what isn’t used daily.
 Remove what isn’t used ever.
 Really.
 This is important.

 That free sample you got that seems like a waste to throw out, but you don’t love the smell?
 Goodbye.